thorwhalen/owner/README.md

 # owner
-Tools to prove ownerhip of content
+Tools to prove ownership of content

 To install:	```pip install owner```